javierez/vesta/README.md

 # TODOs:

 - Cartelería
-   - Guardar configuración de plantilla asignada a tipos de plantilla
+   - Check saving configuration of templates

 - Webpage
    - Add SEO to the page
+   - Add slider

 - Webscraping
-   - Recover code and connect to database
+   - Re-learn how to use it

 - Boost Efficiency
    - Make use of caché and memoized items